7rikazhexde/Dash-App-Collection/Download_Plotly_Dataset/dlPlotlyDataset/README.md

 If the file is saved with the selected file name, paste it.

 ## Note
+* datasets are for csv files created directly under the repository.
+  Please understand that files stored in folders are not supported.
 * If you get an interpreter error using vscode, open and start dlPlotlyDataset with the folder designation.
 * Dataset information may differ from the latest information.
 If the expected dataset does not exist, please add it.
 See the comments in ```plotly_datasets_info.py``` for details.
-* An error may occur when drawing the layout.
-If you cannot start with the error, please reload your browser.
+* If an error occurs after launching the application and you cannot operate it, check the network settings and reload the browser.